mkoppanen/resty-imaging/README.md

 Thanks to https://github.com/lovell/sharp for having open source code based on libvips available, some of the routines in the C++ library are based on the code in this library as libvips wasn't the most accessible at first go.

+Other parts are based on libvips manual and random code samples.